-One common legal mistake made by startups is having no website policies.
-As a lawyer and entrepreneur myself, I see many startups forgetting about how to make their website legally compliant.
+One common legal mistake made by a new startup is having no website policies.
+As a lawyer and entrepreneur myself, I see many startup businesses forgetting about how to make their website legally compliant.
 This results in problematic legal mistakes.

 Your site is likely to have many different types of content and visitors, so you need to think about what you want to allow and disallow on your site.
 Without clear website policies in place, you are inadvertently opening yourself up to legal trouble.